 As we can see, each of the above solutions can provide a usable interface for the example scenario, but with various degrees of efficiency in accomplishing the user goals or in handling the communication with the server.
 However, when judging the advantages or the drawbacks of each approach, we need to consider some factors which are very relevant in a real case scenario.

-Then there is the typical human behaviour which needs to be considered.
+Then there is the typical human behavior that needs to be considered.
 Sometimes the users can lose focus on what they are doing.
 They can be temporarily distracted by offscreen events like a phone call or will go to a meeting.
-Also, the way they are using the application is heavily influenced by their capacity to be organized.
-They can start filling a form and, in the process, find the need to look for some additional information in another part of the application.
+Also, the way they use the single-page application is heavily influenced by their capacity to be organized.
+They can start filling out a form and, in the process, find the need to look for some additional information in another part of the application.
 Or they remember that another step should have been done before.
 Rather than letting them deal with all these situations by themselves, a good interface should always try to assist the users as much as possible in overcoming obstacles, preventing mistakes, or helping to fix them, all while keeping the focus on the main tasks intended to be performed.

 So, we have till now three main methods to manage components in a flow: adding a new component (always to the right side, as the next step in the flow), removing a component (together with all subsequent components from that point on), and replacing a component with another one (while again removing the next components if any).
 Those methods will allow the user to manage various sequences of activities by choosing, at each step, what he wants to see next.
 Also, displaying two flow columns at once (but not the same fixed pairs like in solution 3) means that the users will always have access to both the data they want to see or change (the right-side component) and its context (the left-side component).

 Of course, managing several tabs increases the level of complexity from the implementation point of view, but the advantages of having more active flows expand the user options significantly.
-They will be able to open parallel threads to work on several tasks simultaneously, a very important capability that lacks in most of the web applications (is usually accomplished by opening any number of extra browser tabs).
-The idea itself is not exclusive to browsers since many desktop applications (and some web-based ones) are using it and most of the usability issues associated with displaying a variable number of tabs have been already solved.
+They will be able to open parallel threads to work on several tasks simultaneously, a very important capability that is lacking in most web applications (it is usually accomplished by opening any number of extra browser tabs).
+The idea itself is not exclusive to browsers since many desktop applications (and some web-based ones) are using it and most of the usability issues associated with displaying a variable number of tabs have already been solved.
 The multi-flow concept can just leverage this experience and implement the best solutions for good integration of the main menu, multi-flow tabs, and flow-related navigation elements.